ManuelaDragic/sketchingWithHardware/README.md

-# Projekt des Anwendungsfachs Sketching with Hardware I + II
+# Project of the applied subject Sketching with Hardware